WayneBooth/loki-render/README.md

 ## Getting Started

 * First make sure you have java installed on your computer.
 I test with OpenJDK 8, but Oracle's JDK 8 should also work.
-* Then, of course, you will want to grab the latest JAR file from the [release page](https://github.com/mikeperalta1/loki-render/releases).
+* Then, of course, you will want to grab the latest JAR file from the [release page](https://github.com/mikeperalta1/loki-render/releases), and save it somewhere
-* After this, copy the JAR file somewhere
 * You can then launch Loki Render with a simple command:

 ```